Healing from Adverse Childhood Experiences: A Pathway to a Brighter Future

 Creating a New Narrative:

-What's the Evidence Supporting Hypnotherapy for Trauma?
+Evidence Supporting Hypnotherapy for Trauma

-Embarking on Your Healing Journey
+Starting Your Healing Journey

-Most importantly, remember, your past doesn't have to define your future.
+Your past does not have to define your future.

 References:

 Brom, D., Kleber, R. J., & Defares, P. B. (1989).
-Brief psychotherapy for posttraumatic stress disorders.
-Journal of Consulting and Clinical Psychology,1 57(5), 607–612.
+Brief psychotherapy for post-traumatic stress disorders.
+Journal of Consulting and Clinical Psychology, 57(5), 607–612.

 Miller, M. E., & Bowers, K. S. (1993).
 Hypnotic analgesia and stress inoculation training for burn pain: A controlled comparison.
 International Journal of Clinical and Experimental Hypnosis, 41(2), 115–133.